dmbarbour/wikilon/docs/AwelonLang.md

 Unfortunately, `(par)` has severe limitations on expressiveness.
 It is at once too expressive to leverage low-level parallelism (vector processing, SIMD, SSE, GPGPU) and insufficiently expressive for flexible communication channels between parallel components.

-For low level parallelism, we might accelerate [linear algebra](https://en.wikipedia.org/wiki/Linear_algebra).
-Alternatively, we accelerate evaluation for a safe subset of OpenCL or WebCL or some Khronos group spec, with which we might later accelerate linear algebra.
-Either approach can get Awelon into machine learning, physics simulations, graphics and audio, and other high performance number crunching systems.
+For low level parallelism, we could accelerate [linear algebra](https://en.wikipedia.org/wiki/Linear_algebra).
+Alternatively, we could accelerate evaluation for a safe subset of OpenCL or similar, above which we might later accelerate linear algebra.
+Either approach can help Awelon in the domains of machine learning, physics simulations, graphics and audio, and other high performance number crunching computations.

-For high level parallelism, I propose acceleration of [Kahn process networks (KPNs)](https://en.wikipedia.org/wiki/Kahn_process_networks), or more precisely the *Reactive Process Network* variant detailed later.
-The state of a process network is described by a value.
-This state may involve named processes with ports and wires between them, messages pending on wires.
-Evaluation results deterministically in another state.
-Accelerated evaluation can use physically distributed processors and queues to simulate the network.
-Usefully, process networks are *monotonic*.
-A client program can inject messages and extract results without waiting for a final network state.
+For high level parallelism, I propose acceleration of [Kahn process networks (KPNs)](https://en.wikipedia.org/wiki/Kahn_process_networks), more specifically a variant with temporal extensions (see *Reactive Process Networks*, below).
+Essentially, we would describe a process network as a first-class value, and accelerate an 'evaluation' function (of type `KPN → KPN`) such that it splits the process network among distributed memory and CPUs to run the computation.
+The *monotonic* nature of KPNs allows distributed computation to continue in the background even as we inject and extract messages.

 ## Structural Scoping